 - Explore new applications for GIS theory and industry direction

-As it is such a growing field with traditional cartography jobs becoming increasingly digitized and with a constant need to update geographic data all over the globe, most GIS graduates with a MS shouldn't have much difficulty obtaining employment.
-Where you have taken an elective which is your only real option with a BA/BS, without too much experience you may struggle to find relevant work unless you have taken a niche skilled subject such as cartography.
+As it is such a growing field with traditional cartography jobs becoming increasingly digitized and with a constant need to update geographic data globally, most GIS graduates with a Master's shouldn't have difficulty obtaining employment.
+If you have taken an elective, which is your only real option with a BA/BS, without experience, you may struggle to find relevant work unless you have taken a niche-skilled subject such as cartography.

 As you'll be working with satellite data and maps, the areas in which you may work are limitless.
 You could work in civic planning, allocating resources to certain areas of a town or city.
 If this is your chosen career path, you may wish to take statistics as an elective subject.
-In these sorts of roles, you may be working with lots of facts and figures; you may even be working with the popular statistics package Microsoft SPSS.
+In these sorts of roles, you may be working with facts and figures, possibly even with the popular statistics package Microsoft SPSS.

-You could work in military intelligence working with and interpreting satellite data.
-You could work with disaster relief, mapping areas prone to flooding or plotting risk areas for brush fires.
+You could work in military intelligence, working with and interpreting satellite data.
+You could work with disaster relief, mapping areas prone to flooding, or plotting risk areas for brush fires.
 You could be mapping archaeological sites or conserving protected areas in our national parks.
-Other options include mapping crime statistics, working in the fossil fuel industry to locate gas pockets, health planning or mapping the spread of a disease in the third world and projecting where it may strike next.
-Anything requiring lots of geographic data requires GIS Technicians today.
+Other options include mapping crime statistics, working in the fossil fuel industry to locate gas pockets, health planning, or mapping the spread of a disease in the third world and projecting where it may strike next.
+Anything requiring geographic data requires GIS Technicians today.

 Learn more about how to become a GIS Specialist.